-In the longer term, CORES will have to refinance €380 million in 2016 and €750 million in 2018.
+In the longer term, CORES will have to refinance €380 million in 2016, €750 million in 2018, a with the remaining debt (€668 million) maturing beyond 2020.
 We expect CORES to start prefinancing these maturities well ahead of time, and to gradually smooth its maturity profile.

-In case of need, CORES may also resort to the sale of excess reserves to meet its financing needs.
-A drop in petroleum product consumption due to the recession in Spain has left CORES holding reserves above the legally established limits (which are set in days of consumption).
-As of Aug.
-31, 2013, CORES held reserves which were 22% higher than legally required.
-We estimate CORES could receive up to \in 802 million for the sale of these reserves, for which there is a liquid market.
-This amount would be sufficient to meet CORES' financial maturities from 2014 to the end of 2016.
-Nevertheless, the value of excess reserves is subject to fluctuations arising from potential changes in consumption levels and global prices for petroleum products.
+If necessary, CORES may also resort to the sale of excess reserves to meet its financing needs.
+A drop in petroleum product consumption due to the economic crisis in Spain has left CORES holding reserves above the legally established limits (which are set in days of consumption).
+On Nov.
+30, 2014, CORES held excess reserves for which we estimate it could receive up to €670 million.

+The value of excess reserves is subject to fluctuations arising from potential changes in consumption levels and global prices for petroleum products.
+Nevertheless, current excess reserves would comfortably cover 2016 maturities, and we estimate they would continue to do so up to a maximum of a 10% increase in consumption or a 43% decrease in the weighted average market price of CORES' reserves.

-CORES may also request that the ministry levy extraordinary fees to its members if needed to cover all or part of its long-term debt maturities.
+CORES may also request that the ministry levy extraordinary fees on its members if needed to cover all or part of its long-term debt maturities.
 However, we consider it unlikely that CORES would have to resort to this option.